 <HELPTEXT>Category of test case</HELPTEXT>

-This allows us to set up query-based suites based on category in test manager, to automatically group all our smoke tests, BVTs, etc. into various suites with very little effort.
+This allows us to set up query-based suites based on the category in test manager, to automatically group all our smoke tests, BVTs, etc. into various suites with very little effort.

 Got a better way to categorize tests?
 Please share with everyone.